On steering in the C*-algebraic framework: No-signaling, quantum commuting and quantum tensor assemblages

-Indeed, note that according to the construction of the minimal tensor products of C*-algebras, the above definition covers exactly those assemblages that can be obtained starting from the inclusion of $B\subset B(\tilde{H})$ and states on $B(H\otimes \tilde{H})$.
+Indeed, note that according to the construction of the minimal tensor products of C*-algebras, the above definition covers exactly those assemblages that can be obtained starting from a unital inclusion (given by a $*$-homomorphism) of $B\subset B(\tilde{H})$ and (abstract) states on $B(H\otimes \tilde{H})$.
 In other words, it recovers the usual quantum mechanical approach to composition of subsystems, where local algebras of observables act on different legs of the tensor product of Hilbert spaces.

 Similarly to the previously covered case of matrix algebras, one could go beyond the formalism of quantum mechanics and explore the possibility of a steering scenario where the description of a joint system may not be of a quantum nature while the given procedure still obeys no-signaling constraints.
 To realize this idea within the most general C*-algebraic framework we evoke the following definition (see also \cite{Fritz, Yan}).